WalterMarikwa/stock-analysis/README.md

 ### Results
 According to the results we see that 2017 perfomed better than 2018 results.

 ![2017](./Resources/VBA_Challenge_2017.png)

 ![2018](./Resources/VBA_Challenge_2018.png)

 ### Sample code Steps

-  -For loop to intialize tickerVolumes.
+  - For loop to intialize tickerVolumes.
   - Loop through each row.
   - Assign varible for tickerIndex.
   - Use If Then statements to produce calculated values according to their conditons.